yazgazan/YSh/Doc/basics/variables.md

 var2={}   # for hash tables
 ```

-Objects can only contain strings. (opinions needed : should objects be able to contain numbers as well ? other objects ? functions ?)
+Objects can only contain strings.
 Array's keys can only be numbers.
 Hash tables' keys can only be strings.

-Note : since vars can't be numeric values,
+Note : since variables can't be numeric values,
 numeric strings (as "0") will be considered as a numeric 0 when needed.

 ## Array